-Article 36 Relations with Auditors
+Article 36 Relations with auditors and verifiers

-Relations of the Board of Directors with the Company's external Auditors will be channelled through the Audit Committee.
+Relations of the Board of Directors with the Company's external auditors and verifiers will be channelled through the Audit Committee.

-The Board of Directors will engage the services only of leading national and/or international auditing firms.
+The Board of Directors will engage the services only of leading national and international auditing or verifying firms.

-The Board of Directors will make public the total fees the Company has paid to the auditing firm for services other than auditing.
+The Board of Directors will make public the total fees the Company has paid to the auditing and verifying firm for services other than auditing and verifying.

 Approved by the Board of Directors of Elecnor, S.A.
-21 December 2022